Course Descriptions IME

 INE446 Production Systems II [3-0, 3 cr.]
 Course covers topics on Inventory analysis, Forecasting, Machine Scheduling, sequencing, cycle time, material control, Manufacturing systems, e.g., cellular, group technology, flexible, lean, JIT, MRP, and ERP.
 Concurrent engineering and design for manufacturing.
 Prerequisites: INE 346 Production Systems I.

 INE450 Simulation [3-0, 3 cr.]
 This course covers random number generation, random variety generation, components of discrete event simulation, learning simulation software, and the simulation of simple systems: queuing, inventory, manufacturing, QC, transportation, layout.
-Prerequisites: GNE331 Probability and Statistics, and COE212 Engineering Programming.
+Prerequisites: COE212 Engineering Programming or COE211 Computer Programming, and INE308 Stochastic OR Models.

 INE451 Simulation Lab [0-2, 1 cr.]
 Lab course complements the course INE450 simulation.
 This lab provides students with hands-on experience in the use of state of the art simulation tools and programs such as ARENA.
 Prerequisites: INE 450 Simulation.